 (If you’re new to these expense reports, make sure to read the “reminders” section here for background on my finances.)

 Thankfully, July was kind to my budget.
 In fact, I ended up 36% under budget—thanks to a good amount of bartering.
 I stayed focus on what was truly important, like educating my horse and myself.
 My purchases this month were practical, not frivolous, and I wisely stayed away from the tack store.

 Remember that if you’re not exploring barter opportunities, you need to start!
 Sign up for our email list to get 7 ways to trade for horse expenses and lower your cash out-of-pocket burden.

 Cost of Owning a Horse This Month

-- (Adjustment: I traded marketing services in exchange for these lessons.)
+- (Adjustment: I traded social media management services in exchange for 2 lessons.)

 If you’re taking lessons (or about to start), check out our 13 best horseback riding boots for lessons.